rcghpge/advent-of-code/2015/README.md

-# Advent of Code 2015 - C Language
+# Advent of Code 2015 - C Programming Language

-**WIP** - School is beginning soon.
-May not complete before semester starts.

-Welcome to the **Advent of Code 2015** directory in the C programming language!
-This repository provides solutions to the Advent of Code 2015 challenges, written in C with support for both **GCC** and **Clang** compilers.
-The project is designed for portability, robustness, and flexibility.
+Welcome to the **Advent of Code 2015** project written in **C**!
+This repository provides robust and optimized solutions for Advent of Code 2015, with support for both **GCC** and **Clang** compilers.
+The project emphasizes performance, modularity, and clarity.

 ---